Beginner level

 The fundamental reason weeds become problematic in lawns is that they’re often better adapted to challenging conditions than the grass varieties we prefer.
 Understanding this dynamic helps explain why simply removing weeds without addressing underlying issues often leads to their swift return.

 Most lawn grasses are actually quite particular about their growing conditions.
 They prefer well-drained but moisture-retentive soil, regular feeding, and consistent care.
-When these conditions aren't met—through neglect, weather extremes, or poor soil conditions—grass becomes weak and patchy, creating opportunities for more adaptable plants to establish themselves.
+When these conditions aren’t met (due to neglect, extreme weather, or poor soil), grass becomes weak and patchy, creating opportunities for more adaptable plants to establish themselves.

 Lee Burkhill the Garden Ninja starting a Hayter Lawn Mower